racaljk/bc2json/README.md

 [![codebeat badge](https://codebeat.co/badges/0d65b756-e695-4e21-8ae2-ff9c11450930)](https://codebeat.co/projects/github-com-racaljk-bc2json-master)

 **bc2json** could convert `*.class bytecode` to `json` representation so that we can use it as **a human readable and also the world's most popular IR(ok, that's json)** for further use.
+Parsing behaviors are based on jvm8 specification.
+All elements on specification would be parsed into json.

 # Start
 Step 1: You can load bytecode from local file